Buying a house with low income: Loan options, tips, and step-by-step guide

 You can find HUD homes for sale in your state on the HUD Homestore website.

-Housing voucher programs are administered by local public housing agencies.
+How it works: Housing voucher programs are administered by local public housing agencies.
 However, not all local agencies offer the homeownership option as part of their program.
-If you’re interested in using your housing voucher to pursue homeownership, check with your area public housing agency.
+Check with your area public housing agency if you want to use your housing voucher to pursue homeownership.

 You’ll need to meet the requirements set by your public housing agency, including income requirements.
 If you aren’t an older adult or have a disability, you must meet employment requirements.
 You must also be a first-time home buyer and complete a homeownership counseling program.